Make Science, Not Miles

 UZH promotes forms of scientific collaboration that involve less air travel.
 The project "Make Science, Not Miles" – launched in 2021 – aims to make UZH members aware of the high external costs of air travel, which are particularly caused by the emission of greenhouse gases.
-Who is aware of the true costs of a trip can re-evaluate them against the expected benefits.
+Who is aware of the true costs of a trip can rebalance them against its expected benefits.

-UZH is actively and consistently committed to the global goal of sustainable development.
-With the Implementation Strategy 2030 for its Sustainability Policy, the university has set itself the goal of climate neutrality by 2030 (Goal II.3.1) and the goal to reduce its greenhouse gas emissions caused by business travel and commuting of university members as well as by internal transport (Goal II.3.2).
-Before the pandemic, air travel was responsible for the largest share of UZH's total greenhouse gas emissions.
-A reduction in air travel therefore offers the greatest potential to reduce UZH's greenhouse gas emissions.
+Background: UZH is actively and consistently committed to the global goal of sustainable development.
+With the Implementation Strategy 2030 for its Sustainability Policy, the university has set itself the goal of climate neutrality by 2030.
+Until the pandemic, air travel by employees and guests was responsible for the largest share of UZH's total greenhouse gas emissions.
+Therefore air travel offers the greatest potential to reduce UZH's greenhouse gas emissions.

 During regular operations of UZH, air travel causes the largest share of greenhouse gas emissions, even ahead of electricity and heat purchases, commuting, and canteen food.
 Before the Covid-19 pandemic, this share was around 35% (2018/2019) of UZH's total greenhouse gas emissions.
 This included all flights of which UZH paid at least 50% of the costs.
 83-84% of these emissions come from long-haul flights, although these only account for about one-third of all flights.
 Every avoided long-haul flight is therefore a relevant gain for the climate.